The Lookup function finds matching data inside a workbook data element, either in the same table, or in an external table.

 The function’s formula parameter directly references a column in the joined table.

-Note: In formulas, columns from other tables should be referenced with the <table name>/ prefix (e.g. [Customers/Cust Name]).
+In formulas, reference columns from other tables with the [table name/] prefix (e.g. [Customers/Cust Name]).

 Lookup([Customers/Zip Code], [Cust Name], [Customers/Name], [Cust Key], [Customers/Cust Key])